 \section{Conclusion}

 This paper sets the foundation for PMx DT and paves the way for future investigations by systematically identifying existing gaps between the informational and functional requirements of PMx systems and the capabilities of DTs.
-These gaps need to be filled to transition PMx DTs from a novel, research-oriented field into a mature, industry-standard solution.
+Addressing these gaps is essential for transitioning PMx DTs from a novel, research-focused field into a mature, industry-standard solution.

-Through our unique capability grid, we have established a connection between PMx tasks and DT technologies.
-This matrix aids in a clearer understanding of how DTs can support various PMx processes.
-Furthermore, our curated taxonomy of PMx DTs provides a clear perspective on the challenges faced when designing PMx DTs.
-Through these structured approaches, we have identified certain pivotal requirements that have been overlooked in the existing PMx DT literature.
-For instance, IR1 and IR2, which focus on physical properties and reference values, require deeper exploration to evolve integrated information capabilities.
-Similarly, FR3 and FR8, dealing with interpretability and uncertainty, demand more extensive studies for the development of visualization and simulation capabilities.
-Beyond individual modules, the broader challenge lies in ensuring the seamless interaction and integration of these modules in the holistic PMx DT system.
-This encompasses the inherent technological complexity of DTs, concerns regarding data quality and integrity, and issues related to scalability and sample inefficiency.
-Additionally, security apprehensions, the necessity for improved interoperability between systems, and a pronounced gap in the requisite skill sets further complicate the full realization of DTs in the PMx domain.
+Through our unique capability grid, we have established a clear connection between PMx tasks and DT technologies, aiding in a better understanding of how DTs can support various PMx processes.
+Additionally, our curated taxonomy of PMx DTs provides valuable insights into the challenges encountered when designing these systems.
+Our structured approach has identified several critical requirements that have been overlooked in the existing PMx DT literature.
+For example, IR1 and IR2, which focus on physical properties and reference values, need further exploration to enhance integrated information capabilities.
+Similarly, FR3 and FR8, dealing with interpretability and uncertainty, require more extensive research to advance visualization and simulation capabilities.
+Beyond individual modules, the broader challenge lies in ensuring seamless interaction and integration within the holistic PMx DT system.
+This challenge includes addressing the inherent technological complexity of DTs, concerns about data quality and integrity, and issues related to scalability and sample inefficiency.
+Moreover, security concerns, the need for improved interoperability between systems, and a significant gap in the necessary skill sets further complicate the full realization of DTs in the PMx domain.

 To summarize our discussion on PMx and DTs, it is crucial to reflect on the foundational successes of standardized roadmaps, as highlighted in Section~\ref{sec:Section1}.
 The software industry's achievement in establishing standard IRs and FRs, which guided the complexities of development, serves as a significant precedent.
 This precedent mirrors our efforts in the realm of PMx and DTs, emphasizing the symbiotic relationship between theory and application and demonstrating how frameworks can effectively address major challenges.

 By identifying how current DT technologies meet the IRs and FRs of PMx systems, our analysis not only highlights the practical applications of DTs in PMx but also illustrates the intricate integration between DT technology and PMx strategies.
 By detailing the specific IRs and FRs that state-of-the-art PMx DT systems are equipped to fulfill, we provide structured insights into how DTs can enhance maintenance processes.
 This alignment of DT capabilities with PMx needs reflects a deep integration of theoretical principles with practical maintenance strategies, forming a cornerstone of advanced maintenance management.